 Home remedies for swollen labia include:

 - Cool compresses: Applying a cool compress to the labia can reduce swelling.
 This can be repeated several times a day.
+Cool compresses are available to purchase online.

 - Sitz baths: Bartholin's cysts may be treated at home with sitz baths.
 This involves sitting in a bathtub filled with a few inches of warm water.
 Taking a sitz bath several times a day for up to 4 days can encourage a small cyst to drain.